Every minute of every day, your body is physically reacting, literally changing, in response to the thoughts that run through your mind.

 Your Thoughts Activate Your Genes

 You are speaking to your genes with every thought you have.
-The fast growing field of epigenetics is proving that who you are is the product of the things that happen to you in your life, which change the way your genes operate.
+The fast-growing field of epigenetics is proving that who you are is the product of the things that happen to you in your life, which change the way your genes operate.
 Genes are actually switched on or off depending on your life experiences, and your genes and lifestyle form a feedback loop.
 Your life doesn’t alter the genes you were born with.
 What changes is your genetic activity, meaning the hundreds of proteins, enzymes, and other chemicals that regulate your cells.

 Only about five percent of gene mutations are thought to be the direct cause of health issues.
-That leaves 95 percent of genes linked to disorders acting as an influencers, which can be influenced one way or another, depending on life factors.
+That leaves 95 percent of genes linked to disorders acting as influencers, which can be influenced one way or another, depending on life factors.
 Of course, many of these are beyond your control, like childhood events, but some are entirely within your control, such as diet, exercise, stress management, and emotional states.
-The last two factors are directly dependant on your thoughts.
+The last two factors are directly dependent on your thoughts.

 Your biology doesn’t spell your destiny, and you aren’t controlled by your genetic makeup.
 Instead, your genetic activity is largely determined by your thoughts, attitudes, and perceptions.
 Epigenetics is proving that your perceptions and thoughts control your biology, which places you in the driver’s seat.
 By changing your thoughts, you can influence and shape your own genetic readout.

 You have a choice in determining what input your genes receive.
 The more positive the input, the more positive the output of your genes.
 Epigenetics is allowing lifestyle choices to be directly traced to the genetic level and is proving the mind-body connection irrefutable.
 At the same time, research into epigenetics is also emphasizing how important positive mental self-care practices are because they directly impact our physical health.